MikkoNaerhi/GradientBoosting-HousePricing/README.md

 ## Features
 - Gradient Boosting Regressor for prediction
 - Cross-validation for model evaluation
+- Hyperparameter optimization using GridSearchCV to enhance model performance.

 ## How to Run
 1. Clone this repository.